ajc150/Selective-Electroplating/README.md

 * Clamp or Mount Adapter for Nozzle
   * Attaches the funnel/nozzle to the Z-axis tool holder of the CNC router.
   * One file attached, an [adapter for the benchtop 3018 CNC](/FunneltoCNCAdapter.stl).
 If using another CNC router, may need to create a custom design.
 Can print using PLA.
+* Benchtop DC Power Supply
+  * Provides controlled current (typically 4-6V, 1–20 mA) between the anode and cathode during plating.
+May need voltages of up to 20V depending on nozzle size and bath conductivity.
+* Alligator Clips / Banana Plug Wires
+  * For connecting the power supply to the anode and cathode.
+Ensure corrosion-resistant contacts.
+### Cathode Setup
+* Cleaning supplies (**optional**)
+  * Hydrocloric/Muratic Acid - For cleaning and removing corrosion before plating.
+  * Dish Soap - For degreasing metal before plating.
+* Polishing Supplies (**optional**)
+  * Sandpaper (600, 800, 1000, 2000 grit) - used to grind metal down before plating to remove inconsistencies
+  * Polishing kit - a jewelery polishing kit or drill kit can be used, ensures consistent surface before plating.
+Can also be used after plating to make an image shine.
+### Miscellaneous and Safety
+* Nitrile Gloves and Safety Glasses
+  * Required for chemical safety when handling electrolyte and acids.
+* pH Strips (**optional**)
+  * Used to monitor the acidity of the solution.
+Only needed for solution troubleshooting
+* Paper Towels / Wipes / Brushes
+  * For cleaning surfaces before and after plating.
+  * When cleaning after plating, use a microfiber cloth, KimWipe, or equivalent to avoid damaging plating while it is setting.
+## Setup
+This page is still under construction, please check back later for more details!
+Planned completion date is May 3rd 2025